SantoriniDave.com

 I like Amsterdam for travelers who want one or two nights in another city but do not want a complicated urban experience before Greece.
 It is easy to reach, easy to understand, and easy to enjoy without overplanning.

-One of the Smartest First-Timer Strategies: Athens Plus One Island
+Smart First-Timer Strategy: Athens Plus One Island

 Not every trip needs another country.
 In fact, for many first-time visitors, the smartest Greece itinerary is simply Athens plus one island, or one large island such as Crete or Rhodes with little or no island hopping.